Baqend/guide/src/topics/wordpress/index.md

 ## Hosting

 The WordPress plugin makes it easy using [Baqend Hosting](/topics/hosting), too.
+Enable Hosting by going into the Account tab and checking “Show Hosting settings”.

-Now, you have several options to configure Speed Kit for you:
+Now, when you go to the Hosting tab, you have several options to configure Speed Kit for you:

 * **Additional URLs to process**
     - Here you can add additional URLs separated by new lines which will also be checked when collecting your blog contents.